(by Sam Storms)

 3. Forgiving someone who has sinned against you doesn't mean you cease longing for justice.

 Be certain of this: vengeance is not a bad thing!
-If it were, God would himself be in a bit of trouble, for as Paul tells us, “Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, ‘Vengeance is mine, I will repay, says the Lord’” (Romans 12:19).
+If it were, God would himself be in a bit of trouble.
 To long for justice is entirely legitimate, but to seek it for yourself is not.
 Let God deal with the offender in his own way at the appropriate time.
-He’s much better at it than your or I.

 4. Forgiveness does not mean you are to make it easy for the offender to hurt you again.